One small shift in perspective can rebalance everything.

 What was visible:

-- Krishna began accepting comfort when upset instead of pushing everyone away
+- Krishna started accepting comfort instead of rejecting it

 The family mobile found its balance not through force or rigid control, but through understanding and gentle, consistent adjustments.